ThaumicTheory/IGSQ-Plugin/README.md

 - [] On Reload Common_Security sometimes throws java.lang.NoClassDefFoundError: in FilterCommand.
 Investigation needed
 - [] If expert mode is turned off after enderdragon has been killed it will not reset its name
-- [] If user disconects from server ServerKickEvent Still triggers causing bungee & the hub to wait for the users closed connection.
-- [] Realtime Does Not Continue on server Restart
+- [] If expert mode increases entity health it may obtain way more health than its supposed to get.
+Investigation needed

 ## Developer Notes